ColinSeger/OstenEngine/README.md

 # OstenEngine

-Is a work in progress game "engine" made in C++ and Vulkan, tried to use minimal dependencies for this project while still keeping the development within a resonable time.

-To build this project you need to be able to run the vkcube command, info on that can be found at https://vulkan.lunarg.com/
+OstenEngine Is a hobby work in progress Vulkan game engine written in C/C++ with the goal of learning as much as possible during the process of making it.
+A secondary goal during this project was to use minimal amount of dependencies, I would say I kind of have to many and that might be reduced as I continue working on it.
+The current dependencies are GLFW, ImGui, stb_image.h, math_3d.h and of course Vulkan I have some rough ideas that I want to move away from GLFW and ImGui to either make my own version or find a single header version to simplify compilation of the project.

 ## How To Build